 What Do I Actually Do?

-Well, not Winston, but your suppliers.
-Weddings, Functions, Corporate Events, they’re all stressful beasts, and within that stress is every different Suppliers runsheet that they’re desperate to stick by.
+Weddings, Functions, Corporate Events, they’re all stressful beasts, and within that stress is every different Supplier's Runsheet that they’re desperate to stick by.

-Photographers are like Skittish Cats.
+Photographers can be like Skittish Cats.
 Very well presented but watch them freak when the sunset is fading and the married couple aren’t racing toward their picture perfect positions.

 Videographers are a little more sloth-like, so long as their tripods are set they’re fairly languid.
 Kinda like a reptile that’s found a good spot in the sun.

 DJ’s just wanna drop the beat and get people dancing.
-As long as they have a clear songlist in front of them they’re fine to just sit in their headphones and do great things.
+As long as they have a clear songlist in front of them they’re fine to just sit within their headphones and spin when required.

 Venue Managers are a mix between the nicest people in the world and Einstein's hair.
-Some of them just can’t be tamed.
+Some of them simply can’t be tamed.